SeLite/SeLite.github.io/SettingsInterface.md

 # Accessing the interface of SeLiteSettings #
 Two most frequent use cases are available in Selenium IDE menu > Options.
 They link to `tree.xul` and `tree.xul?selectFolder` (see below).
 Changes are immediate: if you change a field's value, or delete a set, it's saved right then.

-SeLiteSettings' configuration interface is within Firefox at [_chrome://_ URLs](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui URLs).
+SeLiteSettings' configuration interface is within Firefox at {{chromeUrl}}s.
 The URLs are

 | _chrome://selite-settings/content/tree.xul_                                   | to manage Firefox profile-based set(s) for all registered modules |
 | _chrome://selite-settings/content/tree.xul?module=full-module-name_           | to manage set(s) for a given module |